RohanDisa/podcast_agent/README.md

 ## AI News Podcast Generator

 Generate structured AI news briefings and multi-speaker podcast audio in one click.
-This project converts the original `Lesson_6.ipynb` notebook into a production-friendly Streamlit app, backed by Google’s Agent Development Kit (ADK) and Gemini models.
+This project is a production-friendly Streamlit app, backed by Google's Agent Development Kit (ADK) and Gemini models.

 ---